-Most ADC analog inputs, IN+ and IN-, have no overvoltage protection circuitry apart from ESD protection diodes.
-During an overvoltage event, an ESD protection diode from an analog input pin (IN+ or IN-) to REF forward biases and shorts the input pin to REF, potentially overloading the reference or damaging the device.
-The AD4000/AD4004/AD4008 internal overvoltage clamp circuit, with a larger external resistor ( $R{EXT} = 200 \Omega$ ), eliminates the need for external protection diodes and protects the ADC inputs against dc overvoltages.
+The IN± ADC analog inputs do not have overvoltage protection circuitry apart from ESD protection diodes.
+During an overvoltage event, an ESD protection diode from an IN± pin to the REF forward biases and shorts the input pin to REF, which can overload the reference or cause damage to the device.
+The AD4000/AD4004/AD4008 internal overvoltage clamp circuit, with a larger external resistor ( $R{EXT} = 200 \Omega$ ), eliminates the need for external protection diodes and protects the ADC inputs against dc overvoltage events.

-In applications where the amplifier rails are greater than $V{REF}$ and less than ground, it is possible for the output to exceed the input voltage range (specified in Table 1) of the device.
-In this case, the AD4000/AD4004/AD4008 internal overvoltage clamp circuit ensures that the voltage on the input pin does not exceed $V{REF} + 0.4$ V and prevents damage to the device by clamping the input voltage in a safe operating range and avoiding disturbance of the reference, which is particularly important for systems that share the reference among multiple ADCs.
+In applications where the amplifier rails are >VREF and <GND, the output can exceed the input voltage range of the device.
+In this case, the AD4000/AD4004/AD4008 internal overvoltage clamp circuit ensures that the voltage on the input pin does not exceed VREF + 0.4 V and prevents damage to the device by clamping the input voltage in a safe operating range and avoiding disturbance of the reference, which is paramount for systems that share the reference among multiple ADCs.

 If the analog input exceeds the reference voltage by 0.4 V, the internal clamp circuit turns on and the current flows through the clamp into ground, preventing the input from rising further and potentially causing damage to the device.
-The clamp turns on before D1 (see Figure 41) and can sink up to 50 mA of current.
+The clamp turns on before D1 (see Figure 42) and can sink up to 50 mA of current.

-When the clamp is active, it sets the overvoltage (OV) clamp flag bit in the configuration register that is accessed with a 16-bit SPI read command or via the $\overrightarrow{OV}$ in the status bits.
-The $\overrightarrow{OV}$ clamp flag gives an indication of overvoltage condition when it is set to 0.
-The $\overrightarrow{OV}$ clamp flag is a read only sticky bit, and is cleared only if the register is read while the overvoltage condition is no longer present.
+When the clamp is active, it sets the overvoltage $(\overline{OV})$ clamp flag bit in the configuration register that can be accessed with a 16-bit SPI read command or via the $\overline{OV}$ in the status bits.
+The $\overline{OV}$ clamp flag gives an indication of overvoltage condition when it is set to 0.
+The $\overline{OV}$ clamp flag is a read only sticky bit, and is cleared only if the register is read while the overvoltage condition is no longer present.
 The clamp circuit does not dissipate static power in the off state.
 Note that the clamp cannot sustain the overvoltage condition for an indefinite amount of time.

-The external RC filter, formed by the REXT resistor and the CEXT capacitor (see Figure 41), is usually present at the ADC input to band limit the input signal.
-During an overvoltage event, excessive voltage is dropped across REXT, and REXT becomes part of a protection circuit.
-The REXT value can vary from 200 $\Omega$ to 20 k $\Omega$ for 15 V protection.
-The CEXT value can be as low as 100 pF for correct operation of the clamp.
+The external RC filter is usually present at the ADC input to band limit the input signal.
+During an overvoltage event, excessive voltage is dropped across $R{EXT}$ , and $R{EXT}$ becomes part of a protection circuit.
+The $R{EXT}$ value can vary from 200 $\Omega$ to 20 k $\Omega$ for 15 V protection.
+The $C{EXT}$ value can be as low as 100 pF for correct operation of the clamp.
 See Table 1 for input overvoltage clamp specifications.